laradvance/admin-docs/docs/docs/custom-authentication.md

         ],
     ],
 ```

-This completes the logic of custom authentication
+In this way, the logic of custom login authentication is completed.
+Custom login is a more complicated part of laravel, which requires the developer to patiently debug it step by step.